Andrea Matthews

 IRISH WORDS

-Aengus / Óengus - One of the Túatha dé Danann, Irish god of love and war
+Aengus Og / Óengus Og - One of the Túatha dé Danann, Irish god of love, youth and poetic inspiration.
+He was the foster father of Diarmuid Ua Duihne.

 Aiteann - gorse bush also known as a furze bush